onetep-devel/documentation/performance.rst

 Fast density is known *not* to work (this we know with certainty) with the following additional functionalities:
   - complex NGWFs,
   - TD-DFT (mixed bases are not supported at this point).
+  - EMFT (regions).

 ONETEP will stop with an error if either of these is used with `fast_density T`.

-Fast density probably does *not* work with the following additional functionalities:
-  - EMFT (regions).
-ONETEP will try its best, but caveat emptor applies.